Course Tonight

 Section 1.4: Setting your user name and email

 You need to set who you are before creating any commit.
-That will allow commits to have the right author name and email associated with them.
+That will allow commits to have the right author name and email associated to them.

 It has nothing to do with authentication when pushing to a remote repository (e.g., when pushing to a remote repository using your GitHub, BitBucket, or GitLab account).